tomcz/golang-webapp/README.md

 # golang-webapp

-This project provides a basic web application [skeleton](https://wiki.c2.com/?WalkingSkeleton) written in golang, to make it easier to get something rolling without trying to figure out how to link all the bits together.
-Instead of relying on third-party http routing and rendering frameworks this web application attempts to stick to packages provided by the golang sdk itself.
-Third-party packages are used to provide low-level security middleware and session storage/caching backends.
+This project provides a basic web application [skeleton](https://wiki.c2.com/?WalkingSkeleton) written in golang to make it easier to get something rolling without trying to figure out how to link all the bits together.

 Features: